Talk to an Advanced Directive Lawyer

 You never know when the worst could happen.
-So plan to speak with an estate planning attorney about an advanced healthcare directive about your end-of-life wishes ahead of time.
+So plan to speak with an advanced directive lawyer about your end-of-life wishes beforehand.

 Whether known as a living will, health care directive, advanced healthcare directive, or power of attorney, it provides for the following concerns: